Our Impact

 IEL staff self-identified as female

-IEL board members are African American
+IEL board members are BIPOC

 Regional Work Highlights